Visit Us Anytime

-Kabirizi group: Kabirizi group was previously called Ndungutse group, named after the lead Silverback Ndungutse.
-Ndungutse, a very humble and giant Silverback was assassinated in 1997 after being caught in crossfire between the DR Congo army and rebel groups in the Bukima patrol post.
+Kabirizi group was previously called Ndungutse group, named after the lead Silverback Ndungutse.
+Ndungutse, a very humble and giant Silverback was assassinated in 1997 after being caught in the crossfire between the DR Congo army and rebel groups in the Bukima patrol post.
 The group later got its name Kabirizi, a name derived from the ICCN Director who died in a traffic accident in the late 1990s.
 The group is currently led by a powerful yet humble Silverback Kabirizi, who was previously a wild unhabituated gorilla (until 1998).
-The dominant Silverback is currently facing a stiff competition from a young Silverback Masibo.
-Kabirizi group is currently composed of 19 group members.
+The dominant Silverback is currently facing stiff competition from a young Silverback Masibo.
+The Kabirizi Gorilla Group is currently composed of 19 group members.
 Tracking of the group starts from the Bukima patrol post.

-Rugendo group: Rugendo group is one of the oldest known gorilla groups, habituated in 1989.
+Rugendo Gorilla group is one of the oldest known Gorilla groups, habituated in 1989.
 The group was formerly led by Silverback Rugendo, who is the father of Silverback Humba.
 The group is currently led by Silverback Bukima.
 There have been serious group changes since the beginning of habituation.
 By 1997, the Rugendo group had 18 individuals with two Silverbacks, Rugendo and his son Humba).
 Humba fought his father in 1998, forming a new group with 10 individuals.
 Rugendo was left with only 8 individuals.
 There were several group dynamics after, increasing and decreasing the group members from time to time.
-The group is currently composed of 9 members after grabbing a sub adult member of a Mapuwa group in June this year (2016).
+The group is currently composed of 9 members after grabbing a sub-adult member of a Mapuwa group in June this year (2016).

-Mapuwa group: The group is found in Jomba near Bunagana (CongoUganda border).
+The group is found in Jomba near Bunagana (CongoUganda border).
 The group was formerly led by a Silverback named Mapuwa.
 Silverback Mapuwa has acquired and protected his family by all means through violent struggles.
 He was a son of Rugendo, the current leader, of Rugendo group.
 He left his father’s group in 1998 and started his own family.
 When he left, he took along 2 adult females named Jicho and Mafaze.
 In a continuous fight, Silverback Mapuwa has acquired more members from other groups.
-Pilipili, one of the strongest and well-known Silverback in Virunga was stripped of all his members in 2002, leaving him alone Silverback.
-In addition to grabbing of members, there has been several births leading to the increase in numbers.
+Pilipili one of the strongest and well-known Silverback in Virunga was stripped of all his members in 2002, leaving him alone Silverback.
+In addition to grabbing members, there have been several births leading to an increase in numbers.
 Currently, Silverback Mvuyekure is the dominant Silverback in the group.
-There are 22 me gorillas in Mapuwa group.
+There are 22 gorillas in the Mapuwa group.

-Nyakamwe group: Nyakamwe group is one of the newly habituated gorilla groups in Virunga National Park.
-They were habituated at the same time as Bageni, the largest gorilla group in Virunga National Park.
-There are 11 members in Nyakamwe group and the group is led by Silverback Nyakamwe.
+Nyakamwe Gorilla Group is one of the newly habituated Gorilla groups in Virunga National Park.
+They were habituated at the same time as Bageni, the Largest Gorilla Group in Virunga National Park.
+There are 11 members in the Nyakamwe group and the group is led by Silverback Nyakamwe.
 The group is named after the lead Silverback called Nyakamwe.
-There is no current challenge in the group leadership.
+There is no current challenge in group leadership.

-Bageni group: Bageni group is currently the largest gorilla family in Virunga National Park.
-Currently, there are 26 members in Bageni group, led by Silverback Bageni.
+Bageni Gorilla group is currently the largest Gorilla family in Virunga National Park.
+Currently, there are 26 members in the Bageni group, led by Silverback Bageni.
 There is although a struggle for leadership in the group and it is expected that the group may split into two or three groups.
 There are 2 other Silverbacks, who are fighting for the lead (Silverback Kanamaharagi and Kitagenda).